-Galaxy Note 8 Release Date And Rumors: 6.2-In 4K Display, A 2nd Screen And IP68
+Galaxy Note 8 Release Date And Rumors: 6.2-Inch Display, A 2nd Screen, And IP68

 “Samsung will introduce 2K resolution displays in the Galaxy S8, but it will use 4K resolution displays in the Galaxy Note 8 to realize improved virtual reality (VR) functions.
 I heard that it will connect with the new Gear VR wearable.”

-It is no secret that Samsung has been developing displays that are far beyond in quality than what flagships in the market currently offer.
+It is no secret that Samsung has been developing displays that are far beyond the norm in quality than what flagships in the market currently offer.
 Thus, if Samsung releases the Galaxy S8 with a 2K display, there is a good chance that the South Korean tech giant would opt to reserve its 4K displays for the upcoming Galaxy Note 8 instead.
 If Samsung proves this rumor true, the Note 8 would immediately be the ultimate smartphone for mobile virtual reality, a fast-emerging trend in the industry.

 Clues to the size of the Galaxy Note 8’s screen could be found in rumors about the display of the Galaxy S8, as well.
 With speculations that the Galaxy S8 would feature a 5.7-inch and a 6.2-inch display, there is a very good chance that the Galaxy Note 8 would carry a 6.2-inch panel, according to a PC Advisor report.
 Samsung has already implemented this strategy in the past, with the Galaxy S6+ having the same 5.7-inch screen size as the Galaxy Note 5.

 With a 6.2-inch screen, the Galaxy Note 8’s rumored 4K display would truly shine.
 Current contenders in the mobile VR market still contend with 5.5-inch displays and QHD screens.
 With the Note 8 coming in with a 4K display, it would most likely decimate the competition.
-A focus on mobile VR makes a lot of sense for the Note 8, considering that Samsung is one of the most prominent tech firms to embrace virtual reality when the technology re-emerged.
+A focus on mobile VR makes a lot of sense for the Note 8, considering that Samsung is one of the most prominent tech firms to embrace virtual reality when the technology emerged.

 A particularly interesting rumor that has emerged from the rumor mill has stated that the Galaxy Note 8 would also feature a second screen, much like the highly acclaimed LG V20.
 This new rumored feature has been received very warmly by Samsung’s fans, as its usefulness would truly boost the Note 8’s capability has a powerful enterprise-grade, productivity machine.